tippi-fifestarr/aptos-npm-mcp/src/resources/how_to/how_to_config_a_full_node_api_key_in_a_dapp.md

 - Projects
 - API Keys

-2. Display all available API Keys with:
+2. Display all available API Keys (of type "Api") with:

 - Key Name
 - Key Secret
 - Associated Network
 - Project/Application Name

-3. If no API keys exist, prompt the user to:
+4. If no Api resource applications, help the user to create a new Api resource application.

-- Create a new API Key in Build
+5. If no API keys exist, help the user to create a new API Key

 ### 🟩 Step 2: Prompt the User to Select Keys